-We get asked which style of quilt is best, alot.
+We get asked which style of quilt is best, channel or boxed?
 We recommend channel style quilts in the cotton japara range.
 Why?
 Channel style quilts were some of the first feather and down quilts sold in Australia and for good reason.
 With Australia's diverse weather a quilt needs to be multi purpose.
 It needs to be ideal for Winter and Summer use.
 A channel quilt allows the user to adjust the warmth as needed all year round.
 Simply push or shake filling down for Summer and push or shake the filling back up again for Winter.
 The other benefit is if the quilt is too warm or not warm enough filling can be taken out to make it provide less warmth or filling can be added to make it warmer.

 In any quilt gravity will feed filling towards the end of the bed, if this happens in a channel quilt it once again is easy to push or shake the filling back again.